toolbuilder/rollup-plugin-test-tools/README.md

 [Rollup.js](https://www.rollupjs.org/) configurations to test your [pack file](https://docs.npmjs.com/cli/v6/commands/npm-pack) before publishing.
 It runs your unit tests against your packfile in an ES project, a CommonJS project, and in [Electron](https://www.electronjs.org/).
 This is primarily for [dual module](https://nodejs.org/api/packages.html#dual-commonjses-module-packages) packages.

+There are also configurators that let you tweak the configurations a bit to meet your needs.
+If that's not good enough, this package re-exports a number of Rollup plugins for convenience.

-Here are the basic steps and the plugins used:
+Here are the basic steps and some of the plugins used:

 * converts your units tests so that they use package instead of relative imports (e.g. `"../src/index.js"` to `"your-package-name"`)
   * [rollup-plugin-multi-input](https://github.com/alfredosalzillo/rollup-plugin-multi-input)